Comparing Flued Gas Heaters vs Unflued Portable Gas Heaters – Reviews

 ♦ The physical features of your home including wall & ceiling insulation, window coverings and carpeting.

-♦ The kW output of the gas heater, not to be confused with the gas Mj input.
+♦ The kW output of the gas heater, not to be confused with the gas MJ input.

 Heating Area Volume & Climate Zone

-The required kW output required is primarily dependent upon the area to be heater and the climate zone in which you live.
+The required kW output required is primarily dependent upon the area to be gas heater and the climate zone in which you live.

 Gas heater climate zones